Bachelor of Science (Honours) in Environmental and Occupational Safety and Health

-On completion of this EOSH Programme, graduates can fulfil the academic requirements for registration as Registered Safety Officer (RSO) with the Labour Department, HKSAR and as Environmental Officer (EO) for government contracts.
-In addition, they can apply for the membership of the Institution of Occupational Safety and Health of the United Kingdom (IOSH).
+On completion of the programme, graduates can fulfil the academic requirements for registration as Registered Safety Officer (RSO) with the Labour Department, HKSAR and as Environmental Officer (EO) for government contracts.
+In addition, they can apply for the membership of The Institution of Occupational Safety and Health of the United Kingdom (IOSH).

 Graduates can have a wide spectrum of career opportunities in public utility, construction companies, consultants, non-governmental organisations (NGOs) and other private agents.

-- Priority will be given to the first choice applications.
+- Priority will be given to first choice applications.

 - Preference will also be given to applicants who hold qualifications in engineering or science disciplines.